 Bring an Apprentice Hunter!

-~A resident of Ontario who is under 16 but over 12 may qualify under the Hunter Apprenticeship Safety Program.
-Information on this program can be found in the Ontario Hunting Regulations or call the Ministry of Natural Resources at 1-800-667-1840.
-Anyone qualifying under this program must provide proof of MNR certification and proof of age to obtain a special municipal licence (no charge);
+For more information about Hunter Apprenticeship Safety Program visit www.ohep.net .
+Anyone qualifying under this program must provide proof of MNR certification and proof of age to obtain a special municipal licence (no charge).

-~It is very important that your dog has proper contact information on their collar.
-Every year several dogs have been found and we have no way of contacting the owner;
+It is very important that your dog has proper contact information on their collar.
+Every year dogs are found with no way of contacting the owner;

 Crossing Into Canada

-If you have any questions or concerns regarding your entry into Canada please call Canada Border Service Agency at 1-800-461-9999 or visit www.cbsa.gc.ca.
+If you have any questions or concerns regarding your entry into Canada please call Canada Border Services Agency at 519-724-2933 or visit www.cbsa.gc.ca.
 Please check to avoid disappointment.

 Canada’s Gun Regulations

-You have to declare all firearms and weapons at Customs when you enter Canada.
+You have to declare all firearms and weapons to Canada Border Service Officers when you cross the border into Canada.
 A fee is required to complete this procedure.
 If you do not declare all firearms or weapons, they will be seized and you could face criminal charges.

-If you need more information about Canada’s firearms laws, a specific firearm, weapon or device, or any fees that may apply, contact the Canadian Firearms Centre at 1-800-731-4000.
+If you need more information about Canada’s firearms laws, a specific firearm, weapon or device, or any fees that may apply, contact the Canadian Firearms Centre at 1-800-731-4000 ext 7503.

-You may also want to speak to a chief firearms officer of the province you are planning to visit.
-They can also be reached through the Canadian Firearms Centre at 1-800-731-4000 or contact the Regional Customs Office as listed below.
+You may also want to speak to a Chief Firearms Officer of the province you are planning to visit.
+They can also be reached through the Canadian Firearms Centre at 1-800-731-4000 ext 7503 or contact Canada Border Services Agency as listed below.

 Please note there are options to having to register your guns each time you cross the borders.
 One is to take the PAL (Possession and Acquisition Licence) Challenge Exam.
 For further information contact one of the numbers above.